netdata/netdata/integrations/cloud-notifications/integrations/splunk_victorops.md

 ### Prerequisites

-To add Splunk VictorOps notification (also known as Splunk On-Call) you need:

 - A Netdata Cloud account
-- Access to the space as an **Admin**
+- Access to the Space as an **Admin**
 - The Space needs to be on a paid plan
-- Destination URL for your Splunk VictorOps REST Endpoint Integration.
+- The Destination URL for your Splunk VictorOps REST Endpoint Integration.
 Refer to the [VictorOps documentation](https://help.victorops.com/knowledge-base/rest-endpoint-integration-guide) for detailed instructions.

-### Steps
+### Netdata Configuration

 1. Click on the **Space settings** cog (located above your profile icon)
-2. Click on the **Notification** tab
+2. Click on the **Alerts & Notifications** tab
-3. Click on the **+ Add configuration** button (near the top-right corner of your screen)
+3. Click on the **+ Add configuration** button
-4. On the **Splunk VictorOps** card click on **+ Add**
+4. Add the Splunk VictorOps Integration
-5. A modal will be presented to you to enter the required details to enable the configuration:
+5. A modal will be presented to you to enter the required details to enable the integration:
-  - **Notification settings** are Netdata specific settings
+    - **Notification settings**
-      - Configuration name - provide a descriptive name for your configuration to easily identify it.
+      - Configuration name (optional): A name for your configuration in order to easily refer to it
-      - Rooms - select the nodes or areas of your infrastructure you want to receive notifications about.
+      - Rooms: A list of Rooms for which you want to be notified
-      - Notification - choose the type of notifications you want to receive: All Alerts and unreachable, All Alerts, Critical only.
+      - Notifications: The notifications which you want to be notified
-  - **Integration configuration** are the specific notification integration required settings, which vary by notification method.
-For Splunk VictorOps:
+    - **Integration configuration**
       - Destination URL - The URL provided by VictorOps of your REST endpoint.